 Remember additional tickets for family and friends can be purchased at the same time you register for the workshop.
 If you do not attend the workshop, but are a chaperone or spouse along for the weekend, you will need to purchase a ticket.

-Concert tickets for the general public are available through Brown Paper Tickets or at the door, if the concert is not sold out.
+Concert tickets for the general public are available through Eventbrite or at the door, if the concert is not sold out.

 How to Contact